Best Fishing Sunglasses (blinded by the light!)

 The lenses are polarized to offer better visibility when you’re out on the water.
 They are also mirrored and made from polycarbonate, so they’re scratch and smudge resistant as well as being resistant to water, oil and sweat.

-2: Spy Optic Dirty MO Flat Sunglasses
+2: Spy Optic Dirty MO Flat Sunglasses (Most Durable)

 These plastic sunglasses benefit from Grilamid technology, which is a super durable material used in their construction, so they should be able to withstand plenty of fishing trips.